epwalsh/allennlp-manager/README.md

 ```

 to your `.bashrc`.
 Note however that it is better to use the [activation script approach](https://click.palletsprojects.com/en/7.x/bashcomplete/#activation-script) instead, otherwise your shell may take a couple seconds to start.

+## For potential contributors

+I chose to implement this project entirely in Python to make it as easy possible for anyone to contribute, since if you are using AllenNLP you must already be familiar with Python.
+The dashboard is built with [plotly Dash](https://plot.ly/dash/), which is kind of like Python's version of [Shiny](https://shiny.rstudio.com/) if you're familiar with R.

+The continuous integration for **allennlp-manager** is a lot like that of **AllenNLP**.
+Unit tests are run with [pytest](https://docs.pytest.org/en/latest/), code is type-checked with [mypy](http://mypy-lang.org/), linted with [flake8](http://flake8.pycqa.org/en/latest/), and formatted with [black](https://pypi.org/project/black/).
+You can run all of the CI-steps locally with `make test`.

+If this is your first time contributing to a project on GitHub, please see [this Gist](https://gist.github.com/epwalsh/9e1b77d46ec232d55e6e344bb649fb19) for an example workflow.

 ## Updates